Munya-Marinda/du-more/README.md

 We welcome contributions from the community!
 If you'd like to enhance the React Native To-Do List App or fix issues, please check out our [Contribution Guidelines](CONTRIBUTING.md) for more information. 🙌

 ## License 📜
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details. 🔓

-## Contact Us 📧
-Have questions or suggestions?
-Feel free to reach out to our team at [todo.app@example.com](mailto:todo.app@example.com). 📬

 Stay organized and boost your productivity with the React Native To-Do List App! 🚀📝